Heaphy Track: Partial track closure in 2022

+The track re-opened in October 2023, after the replacement of bridges and restoration of tracks damaged in the 2022 floods.
+Prior to the re-opening, 12,000 people had booked accommodation on the track over the next eight months.

 Road access

 From the south, the road from Karamea to the Kōhaihai River is unsealed for the last 4 km, as of January 2018.

 From the north, the road from Collingwood to Brown Hut is sealed as far as Bainham, then unsealed for the final 15 km.
 The road access was originally via three fords, but after ongoing concern about drivers taking risks in crossing the fords to get to the track, and some becoming stranded in swollen streams, DOC took the unusual step of providing funding to Tasman District Council for three bridges to be built; these were finished in 2014.

+The road ends of the Heaphy Track are 463 km, hence travel logistics are challenging.
+Various companies provide travel options, one of which is car transfer from one end to the other.
+Derry Kingston provided car transfer services until his retirement in 2018, driving a vehicle from one end to the other and then walking back.
+He probably holds the record of having walked the track the most times, with over 400 crossings.

 Route

 The track can be travelled in either direction but the route from Golden Bay to Karamea is described here.

 Brown Hut to Perry Saddle Hut

 Brown Hut is located only five minutes walk from the carpark at the end of Aorere Valley road.
 There is a campsite located close to the hut.
 The track from Brown Hut crosses Brown River and a grassy flat before climbing through regenerating forest.
 The 17 km route to Perry Saddle is almost entirely uphill, and has a consistent gradient.
 The zigzag path follows the route of a bridle track surveyed and built in 1886 by John Saxon.
-The track climbs steadily through mature beech forest, mostly red beech (Nothofagus fusca) and hard beech (Nothofagus truncata) trees, but there are also podocarps including rimu and miro, southern rata and other species such as kamahi.
+The track climbs steadily through mature beech forest, mostly red beech (Nothofagus fusca) and hard beech (Nothofagus truncata) trees, but there are also podocarps including rimu and miro, southern rātā and other species such as kāmahi.
 Birds that may be seen in the forest on the climb to Perry Saddle Hut include tomtits, robins and bellbird.
 Kākā may also be seen or heard near the top.
 There is a side branch of the track reached after about 90 minutes climbing.
 This leads down to Shakespeare Flat on the Aorere River.
 After 3–4 hours climb, the Aorere shelter and campsite at about 800 m elevation provides a place to rest.
 The highest point on the Heaphy Track, at 915 m, is reached after another hour.
 There is a lookout point nearby.
 From here, it is another 30 minutes walk to Perry Saddle Hut.
 The hut has 28 bunks.